Alex García (producer)

 Alejandro García Pérez (born 25 October 1966) is one of the most active producers of audiovisual content in the Spanish-speaking Americas.
 His films have won such prizes as the Golden Bear at the 2008 Berlin Film Festival for Elite Squad, along with a 2015 Emmy nomination for Outstanding Television Movie for the drama Nightingale.

-Biography
+Early life

-Alex García, born in Mexico City, is the grandson of Arturo de Córdova, a noted actor from the Golden Age of Mexican cinema.
+Alex García, born in Mexico City.
 He has a degree in business administration.

 He started out professionally in finance and investments.
-He eventually created an investment fund and acquired several businesses with the intention of restructuring their business plans and selling them.
+He created an investment fund and acquired several businesses with the intention of restructuring their business plans and selling them.
 The first was the PanArte bakery, now a brand of processed foods dealing with several self-service chains.

 The second was Ánima Estudios, a pioneer in the field of animation in Mexico.
-This company's first big project under Alex García was the production of the animated series El Chavo del Ocho, based on the comedy of Roberto Gómez Bolaños, one of the most viewed Mexican programs in Latin America.
+This company's first big project under García was the production of the animated series El Chavo del Ocho, based on the comedy of Roberto Gómez Bolaños.